 THIS WAS IN THE NINTIES!

-We dressed up as sporty people carrying sports equipment in sports bags but in those bags we had hidden a huge U-matic camera and big heavy recorder and 25 tapes each being about 25cm long and 5 cm high!
+We dressed up as sporty people carrying sports equipment in sports bags but in those bags, we had hidden a huge U-matic camera and a big heavy recorder and 25 video tapes each being about 25cm long and 5 cm high (those times they were huge)!
 We also hid a really big stand for the camera.
 Crazy but we knew we would not get a filming permit.
 Our subject was child labor and child prostitution.

 This was my first real documentary after I studied video making in New York.
 Trade Union Solidarity Centre of Finland ordered this doc and off we went with my Londonese friend Emma Doubell being an audio person as I was to film.
-In Bangkok airport we had to pass very official military type personnels who were standing in both sides of a pedestrian line through customs.
+In Bangkok airport we had to pass very official military-type personnel who were standing on both sides of a pedestrian line through customs.
 It was scary but we were not stopped!

 HIDING IN A RAILWAY STATION

-In the sex industry area of the city we bought one girl and interviewed her.
-We found out that buyers go to Northern Thailand to small villages to offer work for kids in exchange to fridge for the family, for example.
-Of course it is never told that this is sex work!
+In the sex industry area of the city, we bought one girl and interviewed her.
+We found out that buyers go to Northern Thailand to small villages to offer work for kids in exchange to a fridge for the family, for example.
+Of course, it is never told that this is sex work!

 DIVING DEEPER

-We also went to Chiang Mai area and looked for skills training centers for indigenous children which were run to try to prevent them leaving South.
-These girls were so innocent and so shy, all dressed in indigenous clothes, that comparing them to outrageous girls in Bangkok sex tourism area made me realise that drugs are used to change their behaviour.
+We also went to the Chiang Mai area and looked for skills training centers for indigenous children which were run to try to prevent them from leaving South.
+These girls were so innocent and so shy, all dressed in indigenous clothes, that comparing them to outrageous girls in the Bangkok sex tourism area made me realize that drugs are used to change their behavior.

-We went to slums to see if there was anything done for kids.
+We went to the slums to see if there was anything done for the kids.
 Surprisingly we found a school there that was trying to keep kids in order.
-Somehow I left with hopeful and hopeless feeling at the same time.
-Some people in NGOs believed that kids working in factories is a necessary intermediate stage to improve Thailand towards more modern society.
+Somehow I left with hopeful and hopeless feelings at the same time.
+Some people in NGOs believe that kids working in factories is a necessary intermediate stage to improve Thailand towards a more modern society.

-We had Russian Aeroflot plane to take back home via Moscow as it was the cheapest one to book.
-We couldn’t take both our equipment and 25 huge tapes as carry-on baggage.
-Which ones to be ready to loose?
+We had a Russian Aeroflot plane to take back home via Moscow as it was the cheapest one to book.
+We couldn’t take both our equipment and 25 huge video tapes as carry-on baggage.
+Which ones to be ready to lose?
 We decided to take tapes with us.
-Good for us as we got stuck in Moscow airport for few days due to missing connecting flight.
-Finally we got everything back in Helsinki in one piece, including us!
+Good for us as we got stuck in Moscow airport for a few days due to missing a connecting flight.
+Finally, we got everything back in Helsinki in one piece, including us!

 Heartware – Childworkers in Thailand